BigCal42/HealthRecon/README.md

 - **Thin API routes:** Keep API route handlers (`app/api/`) minimal; move business logic to `lib/` functions.
 - **Explicit environment checks:** Use explicit checks for required environment variables and fail fast if missing.
 - **Simple functions:** Favor simple, pure functions over classes.
 Keep functions focused and testable.

+## Logging & Monitoring

+- Server logs use a small centralized logger (`lib/logger.ts`)
+- All major pipeline routes log errors clearly
+- `/api/log-test` can be used to verify logging in Vercel

+## Rate Limiting

+- Expensive API routes use an in-memory token bucket
+- Prevents abuse and large OpenAI/Firecrawl bills
+- Limits reset automatically each window

 ## Deploying to Vercel
 1. Push your changes to `main` on GitHub (`https://github.com/BigCal42/HealthRecon`).